Air Permitting Consultants

 Title V of the 1990 amendments added a stronger operating permit program.
 The new operating permit program required nearly all sources of significant air emissions to apply for and obtain an operating permit.
 The new permits included emission limitations, schedules of compliance, monitoring requirements, and the submittal of compliance reports.

-ESC has established experience in providing our clients support and guidance to understand their obligations under these requirements and ensure regulatory compliance.
+ESC has established experience in providing our clients with expert air permitting consultants and support to understand their obligations under these requirements and ensure regulatory compliance.

 The following is a sampling of key project services that have been provided to our satisfied clients: